bevingtona/RemoteLogger/v0.5_libraried/README.md

 # Version 0.5 - Adding Libraries

-### Note: The files in the WeatherStation folder are not necessarily the most current version of the libraries
+### Note: files in libraries/WeatherStation are the current files for the WeatherStation library applied across the .ino files.
+Do not change the name of the libraries or WeatherStation directories

+### Note: Most comments, notes on code, and all edits to code are in general_purpose_hydros for the purpose of learning the code, testing compilation with libraries, etc.

 Author: Rachel Pagdin